Inspired Cycle Engineering

 Inspired Cycle Engineering (ICE, ICE Recumbent Trikes) is a manufacturer of recumbent tricycles, based in Falmouth, Cornwall.

 In 2013, ICE designed a custom-built trike called the Polar Cycle for Maria Leijerstam on her record-breaking ride to the South Pole.
 The design was based on a standard ICE SPRINT recumbent.

+In late 2022 the company transitioned to be a 100% employee owned trust (EOT).